Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Result and Implementation

 \section{Result and Implementation}

-The aforementioned \ref{sec:cluster} cluster algorithms are implemented by Python using the Scikit-learn library for two environments (i) Commercial Vivado tool with Artix-7 FPGA (ii) VTR tool for 22nm, 45nm and 130nm academic FPGAs.
+As stated in Sec. \ref{sec:cluster}, 4 cluster algorithms are implemented by using Scikit-learn library of python.
+The entire framework uses two environments (i) Commercial Vivado tool with Artix-7 FPGA (ii) VTR tool for 22nm, 45nm and 130nm academic FPGAs.
 This paper proposes two different architectures of RLWE encryption \cite{roy2014compact} scheme for the parameter set (n, q, s) : (256, 7681, 11.32).
 The first approach implements RLWE hardware accelerator without voltage scaling, whereas the second RLWE architecture is designed with different voltage partitions.
 Presently, there is no FPGA which supports multiple $V_{ccint}$.
-Therefore, the power results are carried out separately where one partition is considered as individual circuit.
-These two designs are studied in two voltages regions.
+Therefore, the power results are carried out separately where one partition is considered as an individual circuit.
+Both of these two designs should only be studied for critical region as shown in Fig. \ref{fig:region}.
+However the design and tool constraints have forced us to study both the designs for critical region as well as guard band region.
 The $V_{ccint}$ of each partitions are calculated by algorithm \ref{alg:algo1} and \ref{alg:algo2}.